mplex/multigraph/README.md

 <br />

-Object `floflies` represents this network where `"PADGM"` are marriage relations, and `"PADGB"` correspond to business ties among 16 Florentine families.
+Object `floflies` represents the Florentine families’ network where `"PADGM"` are marriage relations and `"PADGB"` correspond to business ties among the 16 actors.

 <br />

 ### Plotting the multigraph

-We plot this network with the `multigraph` function:
+Plot the Florentine families' network with the `multigraph` function:

 ```r
 multigraph(floflies)